nuitrcs/databases_workshop/sql/part1_exercises.md

 Get a list of actors with the first name Chris, Cameron, or Cuba.

-Select the row from actors for actor Jamie Rice.
+Select the row from customer for customer named Jamie Rice.

 Select amount and payment_date from payment where the amount paid was less than $1.